 The Bergman Prize awards $10,000 and publication by Changes to the author of a first or second collection of poetry.
-In addition to a generous publishing contract with national distribution, the winning poet receives extensive advertising & publicity for their book, a summer residency at Castello San Basilio (Southern Italy), and a book launch at McNally Jackson in New York City.
+In addition to a generous publishing contract with national distribution, the winning poet receives extensive advertising & publicity for their book, a summer residency at Castello San Basilio (Southern Italy), 50 free author copies, and a book launch in New York City.

 - The Bergman Prize is open to residents of the United States who have not published more than one book-length collection of poetry with a registered ISBN.